VISITING THE HOUSE

 THE UNICORN IN THE GARDEN

-In the elliptical park across the street, a unicorn tosses its head as it considers which of the summer lilies it will eat next.
-The unicorn, modeled after the mythical beast in Thurber's story "The Unicorn in the Garden," is one of two matching sculptures.
-The other is on the grounds of the Columbus School for Girls.
+In the elliptical Thurber Park across the street, a unicorn tosses its head as it considers which of the summer lilies it will eat next.
+The unicorn is modeled after the memorable creature in Thurber's story "The Unicorn in the Garden," which is engraved nearby.
+The unicorn is one of two matching sculptures.
+The other is located on the grounds of the Columbus School for Girls.